 How To Make Riced Broccoli

-- Thoroughly rinse the broccoli under running water, then cut the broccoli crown into florets.
-You don’t have to throw away the broccoli stems, they’re equally nutritious.
-Peel off the back of the broccoli stalks and cut them too.
+- Thoroughly rinse the broccoli under running water, then cut the crown into florets.
+The broccoli stems are equally nutritious, so you don’t have to throw them away.
+Peel off the back of the broccoli stalks and cut them, too.

 - Place the florets in a food processor and pulse till they’re the size of grains of rice.